Elif Nisa Guler

 Co-organizer & Fellow, Student-led Workshop on Entrepreneurial Finance and Innovation

-Research Interests: Private Markets, Entrepreneurial Finance, Innovation, and Empirical Corporate Finance more broadly.
+Research Interests: Private Markets, Entrepreneurial Finance, Innovation, and Corporate Finance more broadly.

 Email: eguler@iu.edu | LinkedIn: @elifnisaguler